Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       this round of usability testing was important for evaluating this. "
     headerimage: /img/outcomes.png
     body: >-
+      #### Methodology

       As well as device testing, I carried out task-driven usability testing.
 Although this was internal, I chose subjects who were outside of the sales team, and were more recent hires.

       Starting from the home page of the site I asked them to buy specific configurations of chairs, footstools and sofas.
 After observing them complete the tasks, I asked them a few simple questions about the product, such as whether specific combinations were possible (e.g. swivel bases are not compatible with sofa configurations).

+      #### Findings

+      Overall the feedback was very positive.
+Most users were quick to complete the tasks, and could answer my questions.

       * One user completed the task without interacting with the spinner at all, not realising it was interactive.
 This resulted in the addition of the 3D icon in the lower left corner.